FinalsClub/djKarma/README.md

 I've installed South to help ease database migrations whenever the models.py file is altered.
 South's workflow is as follows for changes to the 'notes' app:

+To initialize South:

+New project:

+1) ./manage.py schemamigration notes --initial

+Existing project:

+1) ./manage.py convert_to_south notes

+To perform migrations with South:

 1) Alter models.py as needed
 2) ./manage.py schemamigration notes --auto
 3) ./manage.py migrate notes